What happens if I got injured and the insurance company denied my claim?

 I was injured out of state, but my employer is in Massachusetts.
 What should I do/what state should I file in?

 Being injured out of state while having a Massachusetts employer largely relates to where you live.
-If you’re employer is in Massachusetts and you live in Massachusetts, you were hired in Massachusetts, then you’re going to have essentially concurrent jurisdiction.
+If your employer is in Massachusetts and you live in Massachusetts, you were hired in Massachusetts, then you’re going to have essentially concurrent jurisdiction.
 We would recommend that you pursue the case in Massachusetts because when you go to court, it’s a lot easier for you to go to the regional court in Massachusetts than if you got hurt down in Florida.
 A lot of times there are questions of concurrent jurisdiction.
 If that jurisdiction lies in Massachusetts and that’s where you live, that’s where you would want to pursue the case.

 How long do I have to wait to get my workers’ compensation check?